ColleDK/ShellProject_V2/README.md

 Exit will close down the program

 ## How it's implemented ##
 This program uses a UNIX system's system calls to run these commands.
-Whenever one of these commands needs to be run I use fork to create a child-process which will create an identical image of the parent process, that will then execute a command e.g. ls or cat.
+Whenever one of these commands needs to be run I use fork to create a child-process which will create an identical image of the parent-process, that will then execute a command e.g. ls or cat.
+When piping is utilized in the commands the user will run, I need to create an array that will be my read/write pipe.
+Since the output from the first child-process' execution doesn't need to be output to the user, I use the dup2 call to redirect my I/O to the read/write of the pipe.
+Whenever I run an execution i might need to run some code after the child-process has finished its execution, but **only** after it has finished.
+For example in my pipe i cannot run the grep command before i have run the cat command, therefore i use the system call wait, which will make the program idle for a certain amount of time (i use wait(NULL) to specify i need to wait for the child-process to finish).